spkdroid/WebSudo/README.md

 <img src="/Websudo.png"/>
 </p>

-WebSudo is a CRUD implementation using the lightweight Javalin framework.
+WebSudo is a NLP implementation using the lightweight Javalin framework.
 The project mainly aims to store articles with a header and body.
 The project leverages the Exposed SQL Kotlin framework and the h2 database.

 <img src="Javalin.svg" height="250" width="250">
 ### Pilot Release

+- [ ] NLP Wrapper
 - [ ] Dagger
 - [ ] Docker
 - [ ] CRUD